hisovereign/Fade-Monitors/README.md

 ### Installation:

 1. Download the script
-	(click on fade-monitors-enhanced-dimming script and to the right of where it says RAW click download raw file)
+	(click on fade-monitors-enhanced-dimming script and to the right of where it says RAW click download raw file) (files side panel may collapse.
+It will be next to repo name, in top left, below code.)

 2. Move it to ~/.local/bin